Trương Định: French invasion in 1859

 In 1861, Định moved his men to Tân Hòa sub-prefecture in the Gò Công area.
 Tan Hoa was an ideal location for a resistance base.
 It was close to newly formed resistance groups led by Nguyễn Trung Trực, Tran Xuan Hoa and others in the Gò Công and Mỹ Tho area, yet was also close to Saigon.
-In February, the French attacked the citadel of Ky Hoa, seizing the fort after two days, along with a large quantity of weapons, artillery and food supplies.
-Having fought at Ky Hoa, Định incorporated soldiers from the defeated imperial army into his ranks, because its commander Vo Duy Ninh had committed suicide.
+In February of that year, the French besieged the citadel of Ky Hoa, quickly seizing the fort due to their advanced weaponry, along capturing a large quantity of the citadel weapons, artillery and food supplies.
+Having fought at Ky Hoa, Định knew he needed more fighters to at least have a fighting chance against the French’s, so he decided to incorporate any soldier who wanted to protect their homeland, from the defeated Southern Army into his ranks.
+Who many have been astray after their commander of the fallen Saigon Citadel in 1859, Governor General of Gia Dinh and Bien Hoa Võ Duy Ninh committed suicide after their defeat.
 In May 1861, Admiral Léonard Charner ordered the dissolution of the đồn điền of Gò Công.
 He went about confiscating the land of those Vietnamese who remained loyal to the monarchy, giving it to his collaborators.
 French impositions against the trade of rice via nearby waterways caused a further backlash from the locals of Gò Công.
 In 1861, the resistance leaders in the Gò Công area delegated Định to travel to Biên Hòa to seek permission from Imperial Military Commissioner Nguyen Ba Nghi to "turn around the situation".